bxlab/hifive/doc/fivec_tutorial.rst

 In the above call, 'enrichment' specifies to find the observed counts and expected counts, which includes the distance-dependence and fragment bias values.
 The observed counts are in the first index of the last dimension of the returned array, the expected counts are in the second index of the last dimension. 'compact' specifies a rectangular array where the first axis is the forward primers and the second axis is the reverse primers. 'region' refers to the region index given by :mod:`HiFive`.
 To find out more details about that region, we could do the following::

-  fivec.frags['regions'][1]
+  print fivec.frags['regions'][1]

-This returns the region's chromosome, starting fragment, stopping fragment (first fragment outside the region), starting coordinate and stopping coordinate.
+This returns the region's index, chromosome, starting fragment, stopping fragment (first fragment outside the region), starting coordinate and stopping coordinate.

 .. _plotting_a_fivec_heatmap: